A quick and useful guide to the four main types of forex brokers

 Forex ECN Broker – Electronic Communications Network Broker

-In the intro to this article we talked about how, in the complicated world of forex, brokers can be traditional brokers but they can also be the actual market.
+Because of the complicated world of forex, brokers can be traditional but also be the actual market.
 ECN fall into the latter category, as more standard, traditional brokers.

-In short, ECN give you direct access to display your order in the market.
-For every spread displayed in front of you, ECN slightly raise the pip amount in order to make a profit.
+In short, ECN gives you direct access to display your order in the market.
+For every spread displayed in front of you, ECN slightly raises the pip amount in order to make a profit.

-For example, if the spread between EURUSD is .5 pips, the ECN might show you the spread as .7 pips so as to make a profit of .2 pips on the trade.
+For example, if the spread between EUR/USD is 0.5 pips, the ECN might show you the spread as 0.7 pips so as to make a profit of 0.2 pips on the trade.

-Because ECN typically trade inter-bank, they usually require trades be of a relatively high amount.
-This makes ECN unavailable to most retail traders who are not trading in high volumes.
+Because ECN typically trade inter-bank, they usually require trades be of a relatively high amount and so, ECN is unavailable to most retail traders who are not trading in high volumes.

 ECN can be recognized by their low capital requirements and accessibility when it comes to seeing bid and ask price as well as price depth levels.